 NB: this article contains a mild spoiler for Oblivion.

 Before the science fiction genre even had a name, writers were wondering about life on alien planets.
-Philosophers, astronomers and dramatists were suggesting that civilisations might exist on other worlds in the 17th century, and some of the earliest pieces of cinema - such as Georges Méliès' A Trip To The Moon (1902) - tried to imagine what those aliens might look like.
-But in the decades since that key silent film, only a handful of filmmakers have successfully managed to convincingly describe what an alien life form might look or behave like, and all the terror and awe we might feel if we were to encounter one for ourselves.
+Philosophers, astronomers and dramatists were suggesting that civilisations might exist on other worlds in the 17th century, and some of the earliest pieces of movie theater - such as Georges Méliès' A Trip To The Moon (1902) - tried to imagine what those aliens might look like.
+But in the decades since that key silent movie, only a handful of filmmakers have successfully managed to convincingly describe what an alien life form might look or behave like, and all the terror and awe we might feel if we were to encounter one for ourselves.

 These aren't necessarily films full of stunning special effects - in some cases, the aliens aren't shown on screen at all.
 Rather, these are alien life forms that are convincing from an ideas standpoint.